 Founding winemaker, Sean Capiaux, has established an impressive and notable career over the past twenty six years at prominent wineries around the globe.
 He graduated from California State University, Fresno (BS, Enology; minor in Chemistry) in the late-80’s and began his career at Jordan Winery in Sonoma County’s Alexander Valley.
 Sean traveled to Perth, Australia to work on the winemaking team at the Houghton Winery and later returned to the United States to become the assistant winemaker at Pine Ridge Winery in the Stags Leap district.
 Peter Michael Winery tapped him to become their assistant winemaker where he worked for four years.
 Sean spent several years as a bicoastal winemaker attending to wines both on Long Island and in California before settling full time in the Valley.

-Sean serves as president and winemaker for the Progeny Estate Winery and consistently creates world class mountain Cabernets.
+Sean serves as winemaker for the Progeny Estate Winery and consistently creates world class mountain Cabernets.
 Sean describes his winemaking style as neo-classic in that he employs modern equipment to produce non-interventious wines which are naturally fermented and bottled unfined and unfiltered.
 These techniques allow the varietal character and terroir of the Progeny Estate to be the stars of the show.

 Orlando Preciado (right) was born and raised in the town of St. Helena (Go Saints!) near the base of Howell Mountain and brings with him the strong work ethic of the beloved Preciado family.
 His sister Blanca is a member of our hospitality team and both are first generation Napa Valley residents.
 Orlando graduated from California State University in Fresno in 2008 (B.S.
 Enology; minor in Chemistry) and has worked abroad (South Africa and Spain) and also locally for Grace Family Vineyards in St. Helena.
 Orlando is our Assistant Winemaker as well as resident nutritionist and fitness instructor having spent many years studying both subjects in his spare time.